amycruz97/amycruz97/README.md

 I'm a Front-End Engineer who is passionate about making the web accessible to everyone, creating technology to elevate people, and building communities.
 I also Create Technical Content on my blog and other platforms, and speaks at conferences worldwide. <br>

-I recently launched my ebook titled [Getting Started in Tech: A Guide to Building a Tech Career](https://gumroad.com/l/gswtebook) to help beginners transition smoothly into tech. <br>
+I recently launched my ebook titled [Getting Started in Tech: A Guide to Building a Tech Career](https://gumroad.com/l/gswtebook) aimed at helping beginners transition smoothly into tech.
 My interest in building communities led me to launch [Vuejs Nigeria](https://twitter.com/vuejsNg), a community for VueJS developers in Nigeria.

-<h2> 👨🏻‍💻 &nbsp;About Me </h3>
+<h2> 👩🏽‍💻 About Me </h3>

 😄 Pronouns: she/her